Vimlesh-2/Library-Management-System/README.md

 ________________________________________
 5. Remarking Students
 • Categorizing Students: Students are categorized based on their activity:
-•	“B” for buyers (students who purchase books)
+•	“1” for buyers (students who purchase books)
-•	“R” for readers (students reading in the library)
+•	“2” for readers (students reading in the library)
-•	“HR” for home readers (students who rent books for home reading)
+•	“3” for home renters (students who rent books for  reading)
 ________________________________________
 6. Daily Sales and Reading Report
 • Manager/Owner Report: The system generates a daily report detailing total income, sales, books rented or read inside the library, and overall transactions.